On the Well-posedness of Hamilton-Jacobi-Bellman Equations of the Equilibrium Type: Introduction

 \subsection{Our Approach}

-The methods in the highly related literature \cite{Yong2012,Wei2017,Yan2019,Lei2023,Lei2021} are not feasible to address the well-posedness of the general nonlocal PDE \eqref{Intro: nonlocal fully nonlinear PDE}.
+The methods in the highly related literature \cite{Yong2012,Wei2017,Yan2019,Lei2023,Lei2021} are not feasible to address the well-posedness of the general nonlocal PDE \eqref{Intro:nonlocalfullynonlinearPDE}.
 In this paper, we provide a new approach for proving the well-posedness, which is compatible with all previous results.
-With the designs of norms and function spaces tailored for \eqref{Intro: nonlocal fully nonlinear PDE}, the main procedure of our analysis is outlined as follows:
+With the designs of norms and function spaces tailored for \eqref{Intro:nonlocalfullynonlinearPDE}, the main procedure of our analysis is outlined as follows:

-\textbf{Step 1a.} We first study a linearized version of \eqref{Intro: nonlocal fully nonlinear PDE} of the form
+\textbf{Step 1a.} We first study a linearized version of \eqref{Intro:nonlocalfullynonlinearPDE} of the form

 where both $a^I$ and $b^I$ are independent of $(t,x)$.
-It turns out that \eqref{Special linearized PDE} is mathematically equivalent to a decoupled system of PDEs (see \eqref{System for W} below) for a unknown vector-valued function.
-By proving that the system admits a regular enough solution and satisfies some important properties, we can show that there also exists a unique classical solution satisfying \eqref{Special linearized PDE} in $[0,T]^2\times\mathbb{R}^{d;d}$.
-Noteworthy is that due to the appearance of $\left(\partial_I u\right)_{|I|= 2}(s,s,x,y)\big|_{x=y}$, \eqref{Special linearized PDE} is not a special case of \eqref{Previous PDEs};
+It turns out that \eqref{SpeciallinearizedPDE} is mathematically equivalent to a decoupled system of PDEs (see \eqref{SystemforW} below) for a unknown vector-valued function.
+By proving that the system admits a regular enough solution and satisfies some important properties, we can show that there also exists a unique classical solution satisfying \eqref{SpeciallinearizedPDE} in $[0,T]^2\times\mathbb{R}^{d;d}$.
+Noteworthy is that due to the appearance of $\left(\partial_I u\right)_{|I|= 2}(s,s,x,y)\big|_{x=y}$, \eqref{SpeciallinearizedPDE} is not a special case of \eqref{PreviousPDEs};

-\textbf{Step 1b.} We then investigate a linearized PDE of \eqref{Intro: nonlocal fully nonlinear PDE} with general coefficients
+\textbf{Step 1b.} We then investigate a linearized PDE of \eqref{Intro:nonlocalfullynonlinearPDE} with general coefficients

-where $A^I$ and $B^I$ depend on not only $(s,y)$ but also $(t,x)$.
-The most difficult part of proving the solvability of \eqref{General linearized PDE} is to provide a Schauder's estimate of its solutions.
-Based on the well-designed norms and function spaces, we not only provide quantitative information on the regularity of solutions, but also show that the behavior of the solutions of \eqref{General linearized PDE} can be controlled by the non-homogeneous term $f$ and the initial data $g$;
+where $A^I$ and $B^I$ depend on both $(s,y)$ and $(t,x)$.
+The primary challenge in proving solvability lies in establishing a Schauder estimate.
+By utilizing specifically designed norms and function spaces, we provide quantitative regularity results and demonstrate that solutions to \eqref{GenerallinearizedPDE} are controlled by the non-homogeneous term $f$ and initial data $g$.

 \textbf{Step 1c.} Let us consider a family of operators parameterized by $\tau\in[0,1]$: